obsidianmd/obsidian-help/en/Plugins/Backlinks.md

 ## View backlinks for a note

-To view the backlinks for the active note, click the **Backlinks** (link and arrow icon) tab in the right side bar.
+To view the backlinks for the active note, click the **Backlinks** (link and arrow icon) tab in the right sidebar.

 > [!note]
 > If you can't see the Backlinks tab, you can make it visible by opening the [[Command palette]] and running the **Backlinks: Show backlinks pane** command.